All Episodes

 And honestly, I'm very excited about this, and I'm very happy.

-Excuse me, as someone who left legacy media on my own fruition because I saw what was coming, and as I tweeted, I was in a radical progressive insane asylum.
+Excuse me, as someone who left legacy media on my own fruition because I saw what was coming.

-I mean, he went on like very deep, interesting podcasts like Theo Vaughn, not just Joe Rogan, um, uh Shane Gillis, like people that men in America in particular really listen to and really pay attention to.
+I mean, he went on like very deep, interesting podcasts like Theo Vaughn, not just Joe Rogan, you know, Shane Gillis, like people that men in America in particular really listen to and really pay attention to.

 And I think he was smart enough to understand that.